istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 installed the [Helm client](https://docs.helm.sh/using_helm/).
 You'll need it to enable mesh expansion for the cluster.

 {{< tip >}}
-The following instructions assume that the expansion VM is running on GCE and use Google platform-specific command for some of the steps.
+The following instructions assume that the expansion VM is running on GCE and use Google platform-specific commands for some of the steps.
 {{< /tip >}}

 ## Installation steps